The Hockey Stick is Dead. Long Live Predictability.

 The 5-Day Model Scrub: Actionable Steps

 Before you open your data room, you need to scrub your financial model.
-This is not about changing the numbers to look better; it is about changing the structure to look professional.
+This is not about changing the numbers to look better; it is about making the structure auditable.
 Perform these three stress tests immediately:

-• The Headcount Logic Test: Does your revenue growth outpace your headcount growth?
-If you project 50% revenue growth but only 10% headcount growth, your model implies a massive spike in Revenue Per Employee.
-Unless you just launched a groundbreaking AI automation, this is indistinguishable from a lie.
+- The Headcount Logic Test: Does your revenue growth outpace your headcount growth?
+If you project 50% revenue growth but only 10% headcount growth, your model implies a major spike in revenue per employee.
+Unless you can prove the operating leverage, buyers will challenge it.
 Ensure your operational expenses scale logically with revenue.

-• The "Toggle" Test: A PE associate will immediately try to break your model.
+- The "Toggle" Test: A PE associate will immediately stress the model.
 Can they toggle "Churn" from 5% to 10% and see the cash flow impact instantly?
-If your model is hardcoded, it is useless.
-Build dynamic sensitivity toggles for Price, Churn, and Win Rate.
+If your model is hardcoded, it is not diligence-ready.
+Build dynamic sensitivity toggles for price, churn, and win rate.

-• The Cash Reconciliation: Profit is opinion; cash is fact.
-Ensure your Three-Statement Model actually balances.
-If your indirect cash flow statement doesn't match the change in cash on the balance sheet, the trust evaporates instantly.
+- The Cash Reconciliation: Profit is opinion; cash is fact.
+Ensure your three-statement model actually balances.
+If your indirect cash flow statement does not match the change in cash on the balance sheet, trust drops quickly.

 Conclusion: Valuing Certainty